earthcubeprojects-chords/chords/bin/ssl/ssl.md

 ## Overview

-This describes the process for enabling SSL certificates with CHORDS.
+This describes the process for creating/enabling SSL certificates with CHORDS.
 The steps are described as shell commands, to be followed in order.
 These commands will eventually be integrated into the _chords_control_ script.